moccalotto/kaosrpg/index.md

 This is called your Main Actions.

 **Surge Actions**:
-When you have taken your main action you can choose to take one or two Surge Actions.
+When you have taken your main action you may choose to take one or even two Surge Actions.
 Surge Actions are just like Main Actions except that they are strenuous.
 Taking a surge action drains 1d4 of your HP.
-If you are wearing heavy armor, the strain of taking surge actions may be even higher.
+Wearing heavy armors and shields increase the strain of taking surge actions.

 See the [equipment list]({{ '/rulebook/equipment/' | prepend: site.baseurl }})
 for more info about additional strain incurred by wearing heavy armor.